peter-leonov/director/README.md

     # for demo / pn123
     curl -i -H 'Host: pn123.demo.example.com' http://$TEST_MACHINE_IP/

 The idea of this whole project is that you now can run both `production` and `pn123` simultaneously.
 Or more, if you machine / swarm permits.
+It is also possible to deploy different branches, just check out the branch first and run `./deploy.sh`.

 If you do not want to use the `TEST_MACHINE_IP` variable every time and also would like to test you App in browser (for whatever reason) just add the IP to your `/etc/hosts` like this: